SyncfusionExamples/getting-started-.net-maui-popup/README.md

 # getting-started-.net-maui-popup
 How to get started with .net maui popup

 The [.NET MAUI Popup](https://www.syncfusion.com/maui-controls/maui-popup?utm_source=github&utm_medium=listing&utm_campaign=maui-popup-github-samples) control displays an alert message with customized buttons or a desired view inside a pop-up.
-Users can completely customize the pop-up’s appearance and functionality, including its header, body, and footer.
+A quick-start project that helps you integrate the Popup control with the .NET MAUI application by adding the Syncfusion MAUI ListView package from NuGet.
+This project also explains on how to customize the pop-up’s appearance and functionality, including its header, body, and footer.

 ## Features and Benefits